Help Migrating Hummingbirds

 Newly eclosed Monarch and Queen butterflies.
 Notice how much darker orange the Queen is compared to the Monarch.

-Like the Monarch, caterpillars of the Queen also feed on different species of Milkweeds.
+Like the Monarch, caterpillars of the Queen also feed on different species of milkweeds.
 The larvae of the Queen butterfly have an extra set of filaments the soft horn-like structures on their topside.
 The Queen caterpillar, similar to the Monarch, has black, yellow, and white stripes, but the pattern varies.

 The chrysalis of the Queen is identical to that of the Monarch but is typically smaller.
 Also, sometimes has a pink hue.